-The written material available (draft chapters, published work, work prepared for publication, presentations to conferences/seminars, progress reports by the candidate for his/her department/institution/sponsor) must demonstrate the candidate's ability to write a thesis of the required standard.
+The written material available (draft chapters, published work, work prepared for publication, presentations to conferences/seminars, progress reports by the candidate for their department/institution/sponsor) must demonstrate the candidate's ability to write a thesis of the required standard.

-Table A - R Research Awards of the University (Regulations 2, 8 and 9) Research Award Methods of Proceeding to a Research Award PhD A candidate may proceed to the Doctor of Philosophy Award (PhD) by following a programme of research or a programme of advanced study and research and submitting either: i. a thesis; or ii. in the case of musical composition, a folio of compositions plus a reduced thesis/critical commentary; or iii. in the case of creative (not including performance) arts, the presentation of a body of works also recorded in permanent form plus a reduced thesis/critical commentary; or iv. in the case of creative writing, the presentation of a body of works also recorded in permanent form plus a reduced thesis/critical commentary/poetics; or v. in the case of media arts, a folio of films and/or videos written and/or directed by the candidate.
-In the case of creative arts, the exact format of submission (volume of works, portfolio and/or exhibition) shall be specified in the specific regulations for the programme of study; or vi. by submission of published works .
-EngD A candidate may proceed to the Engineering Doctorate Award (EngD) by following a programme of advanced study and research in which all candidates will be required to show evidence of satisfactory progress and an ability to proceed with the programme in: i. research, by, at the end of the first year, the submission of a substantial written report and by performance satisfactory to the School Research and Enterprise Committee at an oral examination conducted by the academic supervisor, industrial supervisor, Dean of School (or his/her representative) and Dean of Research (or his/her representative), and by the submission of an annual report thereafter, and ii. the taught elements of the programme by satisfactory attendance and examination performance as prescribed by the specific regulations for the programme.
+Researc h Award Methods of Proceeding to a Research Award PhD A candidate may proceed to the Doctor of Philosophy Award (PhD) by following a programme of research or a programme of advanced study and research and submitting either: i. a thesis; or ii. in the case of musical composition, a folio of compositions plus a reduced thesis/critical commentary; or iii. in the case of creative (not including performance) arts, the presentation of a body of works also recorded in permanent form plus a reduced thesis/critical commentary; or iv. in the case of creative writing, the presentation of a body of works also recorded in permanent form plus a reduced thesis/critical commentary/poetics; or v. in the case of media arts, a folio of films and/or videos written and/or directed by the candidate.
+In the case of creative arts, the exact formatof submission (volume of works, portfolio and/or exhibition) shall be specified in special regulations for the programme of study; or vi. by submission of published works .
+EngD A candidate may proceed to the Engineering Doctorate Award (EngD) by following a programme of advanced study and research in which all candidates will be required to show evidence of satisfactory progress and an ability to proceed with the programme in: i. research, by, at the end of the first year, the submission of a substantial written report and by performance satisfactory to the School Research and Enterprise Committee at an oral examination conducted by the academic supervisor, industrial supervisor, Dean of School (or his/her representative) and Dean of Research (or their representative), and by the submission of an annual report thereafter, and ii. the taught elements of the programme by satisfactory attendance and examination performance as prescribed by the special regulations for the programme.